w3b3d3v/kyodo-protocol-docs/docs/benefits.md

 The protocol brings several benefits for all involved parties.
 Communities gain a sustainable business model and a mechanism to attract professionals.
 Professionals get proof of resume, community benefits, and in case of DAOs, a stake in the community.
 Contractors get an efficient hiring and management tool.

-Overall, the Community Protocol offers a unique solution to the traditional hiring process, leveraging blockchain technology to enable transparent, efficient, and mutually beneficial relationships between professionals, communities, and businesses.
+Overall, the Kyōdō Protocol offers a unique solution to the traditional hiring process, leveraging blockchain technology to enable transparent, efficient, and mutually beneficial relationships between professionals, communities, and businesses.

 ## For the Community